viamrobotics/docs/docs/modular-resources/key-concepts.md

 For example:

 - The `rand:yahboom:arm` model and the `rand:yahboom:gripper` model uses the repository name [yahboom](https://github.com/viam-labs/yahboom).
-  The models implement the `rdk:component:arm` and the `rdk:component:gripper` API to support the Yahboom DOFBOT arm and gripper respectively.
+  The models implement the `rdk:component:arm` and the `rdk:component:gripper` API to support the Yahboom DOFBOT arm and gripper, respectively.
 - The `viam-labs:audioout:pygame` model uses the repository name [audioout](https://github.com/viam-labs/audioout)
   It implements the custom API `viam-labs:service:audioout`.